Allinea DDT - Distributed Debugging Tool

 $ ddt or $ ddt ./myprogram

-To be able to debug MPI program select MPI option and then click on "Change" to select submission script configuration for Tintin and provide the job specific options.
+To be able to debug MPI program select MPI option as well as the "Submit to Queue" option, and then click on "Configure" to select submission script configuration for Rackham and provide the job specific options.

-System> select "Auto-Detect" for "MI/UPC Implementation" and tick "Create Root and Workers group automatically".
+System> select "Auto-Detect" for "MPI/UPC Implementation" and tick "Create Root and Workers group automatically".

-Job Submission> Browse and select "/sw/comp/ddt/3.2.1/templates/tintin-node.qtf" in the filed "Submission template file:".
+Job Submission> Browse and select "/sw/comp/ddt/7.0/templates/rackham-node.qtf" in the filed "Submission template file:".
 Make sure that "Quick Restart" is also ticked.
 This will allow you to restart your program without cancelling the allocated time and allocating it again.
+(There is also a rackham-core.qtf in the same directory as the rackham-node.qtf configuration, this will allow you to submit the core and devcore partitions as well.)

 "Edit Queue Submission Parameters..." to specify Partition, Project and requested time.
 Failing to provide project number will cause failures in the submission process.